Last updated 10 June 2020

-We ride further along a village path until Linh indicates we stop.
+We ride further along a village path until Linh indicates to stop.
 We’re outside a domestic house that gives little indication of what is going on out the back.
 Linh explains it’s the local rice wine distillery.
 This elaborate set up has large vats and numerous pipes twisting and turning between them.
 Linh explains the local price for three litres of rice wine is about 60,000 dong ($2USD.)
-The cheap price explains the proliferation of these back yard set ups
+The cheap price explains the proliferation of these back yard setups

-The final stop on our bike tour is at a rice factory, where Linh explains how they’re caring for the environment, using leftover components of rice on garden beds.
+The final stop on our bike tour is at a rice factory, where Linh explains how they care for the environment, using leftover components of rice on garden beds.

 My trip to the Cai Rang region was organised specifically to visit the floating markets.
 I’d heard these markets were more popular with locals and less touristy than the floating markets further up the river at Can Tho.
 The markets are where the Mekong river people ply their trade – seven days a week.

 Despite the 5.30 am early start, I felt excited.
 A quick 20-minute boat ride along the murky waters of the quiet estuary, past the homes of many river dwellers, brought us out to the main tributary.